“Hi…just some info for you.

 Thought this may be of interest to you to know what full sets are worth if in perfect condition. 😁” – Anna

 I recently received the above email from Anna.
-She had read an article I had done on “Film Cups” and written to me asking if I knew how much they cost, since she owned a box herself.
+She had read an article I had done on “Film Cups” and written to me asking if I knew how much they cost since she owned a box herself.
 I informed her that I had no clue but since they are slightly naughty and kind of out-there, it can’t be much.

 Oh!
-How wrong was I.
+How wrong was I?

-Now, it’s not exactly a fortune that I’ve made, because let’s face it, if that was true, I’d be somewhere in Bora Bora right now typing this – I am not, just to make it clear.
+Now, it’s not exactly a fortune that I’ve made, because let’s face it, if that were true, I’d be somewhere in Bora Bora right now typing this – I am not, just to make it clear.

-I do remember paying something around 20 Euros for the whole box of 6 cups sometime in early 2000s, so at $ 300 it’s a nice little profit no doubt.
+I do remember paying something around 20 Euros for the whole box of 6 cups sometime in the early 2000s, so at $ 300 it’s a nice little profit no doubt.

 Also, if I would have titled the article as “Making a few dollars off naughty souvenirs” there’s a good chance you would have skipped it altogether, so here’s your lesson number one in Click Bait Marketing, and it’s for free, but I do accept comments as gratitude.

 Seriously though, who knew there was money in naughty souvenirs?

 I still have them, hidden – from the kids and the wife – in the depths of some almirah in the basement and I think I’m too embarrassed to go out and sell them – apparently not embarrassed enough to write about them here.
 I haven’t used them till date and considering they are worth something now, don’t plan on taking the risk either.